 Let's put some of the adverbs above into full Korean sentences.
 That way you will be able to use the word not only by itself but embedded in a structure.

-If you have any questions, please contact me If you simply want to ask a question, please Korean contact form on the header above.
+If you have any questions, please contact me using the Korean contact form on the header above.

 Here is a list of 25 words related to farm and wild animals as well as insects.
 If you can memorize them by heart, you will be able to talk about pets you have in the house or farm.